ibm-cds-labs/watson-recipe-bot-graph-dashboard/README.md

 If you haven't already installed Node.js you can install it by following the instructions [here](https://nodejs.org/en/).

-From the command-line cd into the watson-recipe-bot-graph-dashboard directory (clone it first if you have not already cloned it):
+From the command-line cd into the watson-recipe-bot-graph-dashboard directory (clone it first if you haven't already):

 ```
 git clone https://github.com/ibm-cds-labs/watson-recipe-bot-graph-dashboard